ACE inhibitor: Other

 ACE inhibitors may also be used to help decrease excessive water consumption in people with schizophrenia resulting in psychogenic polydipsia.
 A double-blind, placebo-controlled trial showed that when used for this purpose, enalapril led to decreased consumption (determined by urine output and osmolality) in 60% of people; the same effect has been demonstrated in other ACE inhibitors.

-Additionally ACEi are commonly used after renal transplant to manage post-transplant erythrocytosis, a condition characterised by a persistently high hematocrit greater than 51% which often develops 8–24 months after successful transplantation, as ACEi have been shown to decrease erythropoietin production.
+Additionally ACE-I are commonly used after renal transplant to manage post-transplant erythrocytosis, a condition characterised by a persistently high hematocrit greater than 51% which often develops 8–24 months after successful transplantation, as ACE-I have been shown to decrease erythropoietin production.

 Adverse effects

 Common side effects include: low blood pressure, cough, hyperkalemia, headache, dizziness, fatigue, nausea, and kidney impairment.

 The main adverse effects of ACE inhibition can be understood from their pharmacological action.
 The other reported adverse effects are liver problems and effects on the fetus.
 Kidney problems may occur with all ACE inhibitors that directly follows from their mechanism of action.
 Patients starting on an ACE inhibitor usually have a modest reduction in glomerular filtration rate (GFR).
 However, the decrease may be significant in conditions of pre-existing decreased renal perfusions, such as renal artery stenosis, heart failure, polycystic kidney disease, or volume depletion.
 In these patients, the maintenance of GFR depends on angiotensin-II-dependent efferent vasomotor tone.
 Therefore, renal function should be closely monitored over the first few days after initiation of treatment with ACE inhibitor in patients with decreased renal perfusion.
-A moderate reduction in renal function, no greater than 30% rise in serum creatinine, that is stabilized after a week of treatment is deemed acceptable as part of the therapeutic effect, providing the residual renal function is sufficient.
+Generally, a moderate reduction in renal function (no greater than 30% rise in serum creatinine which stabilizes within 2-4 weeks) is considered acceptable as part of the therapeutic effect.